 Wilmington, Delaware 19890

-(2) All payments of amounts owed to Trust under the Operative Documents shall be made by wire transfer of immediately available funds to Wilmington Trust Company, ABA # 031100092 for credit to Trust Account No. 50510-0, with a reference to Alchemy and sufficient information to identify the source and application of such funds.
+(2) All payments of amounts owed to LLC Interest Holdings 1 Owner Hawaii 125-0 Trust under the Operative Documents shall be made by wire transfer of immediately available funds to Wilmington Trust Company, ABA # 031100092 for credit to LLC Interest Holdings 1 Owner Hawaii 125-0 Trust Account No. 50510-0, with a reference to Alchemy and sufficient information to identify the source and application of such funds.

 Enron Energy Services Operations, Inc.